How to use Microsoft AKS with Juju

 az aks get-versions -l <region> -o table

 az aks create command provisions a cluster.
-The below command with create a cluster in the specified Resource Group, generating a new SSH keypair for the underlying nodes:
+The command below will create a cluster in the specified Resource Group, generating a new SSH keypair for the underlying nodes:

 az aks create -g <resource-group> -n <k8s-cluster-name> --generate-ssh-keys